sandeepnegi1996/ObsidianNotes/_inbox/everything about insurance.md

+### Bike Insurance
+1. liability insurance -> Third party insurance -> compulsory insurance
+	1. you have banged to someone car or bike the insurer will pay on your behalf
+	2. catch ->
+		1. limited -> insurance will only pay limited amount -> they will only pay limited amount
+		2. unlimited -> they will pay full amount -> it is roughly 200-300 ka karcha hoga
+			1. claim for third party always
+2. Comprehensive Policy
+	1. comprehensive they will pay some amount of the total claim and not the full amount
+	2. Theft -> IDV amount mil jayega ->
+3. Zero Dep Policy
+	1. there will no amount cut by the company -> company will pay almost full amount -> depending on the conditions
+4. Addons

+how to buy policy
+1. cashless Tie-Up
+2. it is better to get from the dealer
+3.

+### how to cancel max life insuracne
+1. policy number
+144772266

 ## Term insurance
 1. Discussed with Tushar -> ditto -> term insurance
 2. recommended to buy insurance of 2Cr with and buy individually for yourself and your wife